adam-zakaria/twitch_detection/README.md

 yt-dlp -S vcodec:h265,acodec:aac "https://www.youtube.com/watch?v=Kl5QHzEwbLQ" --download-sections "*00:25-00:26"

 # Current
-Get a pro twitch stream that definitely has double kills.
+* Get a pro twitch stream that definitely has double kills.
 Though...Bound's stream definitely had a double kill.
 So let's investigate why that one didn't work?
 That'd be on GPU.
 Maybe GPU has unmerged code.
+* Processing every 20th frame could be an issue